inRiza/Tucil3_13523133_13523164/README.md

 # Rush Hour Puzzle Solver

-A Java application that solves Rush Hour puzzles using the Uniform Cost Search (UCS) algorithm.
+A Java application that solves Rush Hour puzzles using the Uniform Cost Search (UCS) algorithm, Greedy Best First Search (GBFS), and A*.

 ## Prerequisites